jwetzell/showbridge-docs/src/content/docs/processors/osc/message/decode.md

 sidebar:
     order: 1
 ---
-The `osc.message.decode` module takes a array of bytes and turn it into OSC message if it can be.
+The `osc.message.decode` processor takes a array of bytes and turn it into OSC message if it can be.
 This processor will return an error if the bytes cannot be parsed as an OSC message

 - **type**: `osc.message.decode`